jamie2210/CI_MS1_TBC/README.md

 - The HTML for the responsive [Navbar with toggler](https://getbootstrap.com/docs/5.1/components/navbar/) was taken from Boostrap v5.1 documentation snippet.
 - The HTML for adding [WhatsApp](https://support.messagebird.com/hc/en-us/articles/360018616838-Add-an-embeddable-WhatsApp-Button-to-your-website) was taken from Message Bird Snippet.
 - The HTML for the Nav Bar [Sign In Modal](https://getbootstrap.com/docs/5.3/components/modal/#how-it-works) was taken from Boostrap v5.3 documentation snippet.
-- The HTML for the [Carousel](https://getbootstrap.com/docs/5.0/components/carousel/#with-indicators) on index page was taken from Bootrap v5.1 documentation code snippet.
+- The HTML for the [Carousel](https://getbootstrap.com/docs/5.0/components/carousel/#with-indicators) on index page was taken from Boostrap v5.1 documentation code snippet.
 - The HTMl for the [Class Modal](https://getbootstrap.com/docs/5.3/components/modal/#how-it-works) was taken from Boostrap v5.3 documentation snippet.

 ### Acknowledgements